ecomfe/veui-docs/one/docs/en-US/getting-started/veui-loader.md

 ]
 ```

-Options above result in importing two extra modules for each component. eg. For `Button.vue`, `veui-theme-dls/components/button.less` and `veui-theme-dls/components/Button.js` will be injected.
+The above configuration indicates that we need to additionally import two modules for each component.
+For example, for `Button.vue`, the code for the two modules `veui-theme-dls/components/button.less` and `veui-theme-dls/components/Button.js` will be imported.

 ## Why not use a Babel plugin?

-As we know, in popular component libraries like Ant Design and Element, theme packages are injected with Babel plugins ([babel-plugin-import](https://github.com/ant-design/babel-plugin-import)/[babel-plugin-component](https://github.com/ElementUI/babel-plugin-component)).
-VEUI is using webpack loader for the following reasons:
+As we know, in component libraries such as Ant Design and Element, Babel plugins ([babel-plugin-import](https://github.com/ant-design/babel-plugin-import)/[babel-plugin-component](https://github.com/ElementUI/babel-plugin-component)) are used to inject theme styles, but there are two reasons why VEUI uses webpack loaders:

-1. webpack's resolving logic is transparent to Babel so we cannot accurately guarantee the module exists at the path resolved by webpack, so it's hard to specify arbitrary location of the theme package. veui-loader, on the other hand, can accurately check the existence of each generated path after resolved by webpack.
+1. Because Babel is not aware of webpack's resolve logic, it cannot accurately determine whether a path corresponds to a real module after webpack resolution, and strict constraints are needed for the theme package path. `veui-loader` will automatically check whether the module corresponding to each path after webpack resolution exists, so there will be no errors caused by importing non-existent modules.

-2. Vue Loader cannot handle styles imported from script blocks while extracting component-level critical CSS, while `veui-loader` solved the issue by preprocessing `.vue` files and inject style blocks instead of injecting import statements into script block.
+2. When Vue automatically extracts critical CSS in SSR, it cannot inject the styles introduced in JS code into the component. `veui-loader` injects dependencies through preprocessing of `.vue` single-file components, which can solve this problem.

 ## Options